martonmiklos/translate2geda/README.md

 - flagging +/- optional enforcement of desired symbol pin spacing
 - option for numerical pin mapping to be applied, over-riding source text based pin mappings
 - summary file generation
+- copying all of the attributes for each component described within the LT-Spice .asc file to the components in the converted gschem schematic file.

+How to generate additional LT-Spice compatible symbols:

+If translate2geda is unaware of a symbol description, the converted schematic will have an "unkown-LTS.sym" placed at the position of the unkownn symbol.

+The next step is to load an equivalent gschem symbol which is a very close, or ideally, exact, match for the pin geometry of the missing component.
+Once placed in position, the symbol should be highlighted, and "e b" pressed to embed the component in the schematic, and the schematic then saved.

+The schematic should then be copied ot another file "mynewsymbol-LTS.sym", and opened in an editor.
+The first line of the schematic file should be preserved, but everything other than the embedded component descriptions between the "[" and "]" bracket deleted.
+The file is then saved.
+The file "mynewsymbol-LTS.sym" is then opened in gschem.
+The symbol is selected with select all, cut, and after using the scroll bars to get to the origin at the lower left corner of the screen, the symbol can be pasted close to the origin.
+The symbol is then saved.
+A copy of the symbol is then placed gschem's symbol search path.
+The converted schematic is then loaded, after changing "unknown-LTS.sym" to the new "mynewsymbol-LTS.sym".
+If lucky, the new symbols origin ill match that needed for the schematic.
+If not, take note of the (x,y) offset required to place it properly, and/or any lengthening, shortening or translation of pins required to effect a match, and undertake this again in gschem on the "mynewsymbol-LTS.sym" file, saving it again after modification.
+Reload gschem to view the converted schematic, and if all is well, you now have a matching gschem symbol.
+Ideally, translate2geda.java should be modified and recompiled to recognise the new symbol, to automate things subsequently.